 Sometimes all it takes is one small catalyst to spark significant change.
 Some consider this the “baby steps” philosophy.
 Every habit or practice begins with a tiny step.
 Taking a moment to be grateful for just one thing in your life today can improve your mood.
 You may feel a weight lifted or maybe your anxiety has eased.
 Hold onto that feeling.
 Notice whether your perspective improves after reflecting on gratitude just once today.
 This lift in your mood or brightened outlook can lead you to feel better, which then positively influences your actions.
 You might notice it will be easier to find something to be grateful for tomorrow.

 Give it a try.
 Find one tiny spark to light the flame of gratitude today.
 Be intentional in noticing the effect it has on you.
-You may find practicing gratitude is easier and more rewarding than you realized.
+You may find practicing a little gratitude is easier and more rewarding than you realized.

 Now you have a better idea of just what making a concerted effort to count your blessings can do for your life.
 Embracing and expressing gratitude are more critical than many of us realize.